jayjariwala/W3Resource/javascript/Basic/readme.md

 ```
 * Here Math.random number will generate random numbers between 0 to 1(exclusive).
-* Floor function will round off the number to its nearst integer.
+* Floor function will round off the number to its nearst lowest integer.
 * ceil will round off floating number to nearst interger.

 9)  Write a JavaScript program to calculate days left until next Christmas.